PL approximations of symplectic manifolds: Definitions and Notations

-A \textsl{Whitney form} of degree $k$ or a PS $k$-form on a simplicial complex $K$ is a collection ${\overline \alpha} = (\alpha_\sigma)_{\sigma \in K^{(n)}}$, where $\alpha_\sigma$ is a smooth $k$-form on $\sigma$, such that
+A \textsl{Whitney form of degree $k$} or a \textsl{PS $k$-form} on a simplicial complex $K$ is a collection $\alpha = (\alpha_\sigma)_{\sigma \in K}$, where $\alpha_\sigma$ is a smooth $k$-form on $\sigma$, such that

-for all $\sigma_1, \sigma_2 \in K^{(n)}$ (see~\cite{sullivan} Section 7).
+for all $\sigma_1, \sigma_2 \in K$ (see~\cite{sullivan} Section 7).
+Of course, if $K'$ is a refinement of $K$, the form $\alpha$ induces a Whitney $k$-form, also denoted by $\alpha$, on $K'$.
+A \textsl{Whitney form} of degree $k$ on a PL manifold $P$ of dimension $n$ is a Whitney $k$-form on a simplical complex $K$ that triangulates $P$.
 Observe that the defining condition above is empty in case $k = n$.
 A Whitney $n$-form is thus simply a collection of smooth $n$-forms on the simplices of dimension $n$.
-A \textsl{Whitney form} of degree $k$ on a PL manifold $P$ of dimension $n$ is a Whitney $k$-form on a simplicial complex $K$ that triangulates $P$.
-Of course, if $K'$ is a refinement of $K$, the form $\alpha$ induces a Whitney $k$-form, also denoted by $\alpha$ on $K'$. \\

-If $\alpha$ is a smooth $k$-form on a smooth manifold $M$ of dimension $n$ endowed with a Whitehead triangulation $h : |K| \to M$, then the pullback of $\alpha$ through $h$ is defined to be the Whitney $k$-form $h^*\alpha = (h|_{\sigma}^*\alpha)_{\sigma \in K^{(n)}}$.
+If $\alpha$ is a smooth $k$-form on a smooth manifold $M$ of dimension $n$ endowed with a Whitehead triangulation $h : |K| \to M$, then the pullback of $\alpha$ through $h$ is defined to be the Whitney $k$-form $h^*\alpha = (h|_{\sigma}^*\alpha)_{\sigma \in K}$.